-The bonds are subject to repurchase by Israel at the option of the owner, under the following circumstances: (i) upon the death of any natural person who was the original registered owner of the bond or, in the event there is more than one original registered owner of the bond, upon the death of the last surviving original registered owner; provided that the obligation of Israel to repurchase upon death shall cease and terminate and shall not apply when the bond is owned by a transferee or assignee; (ii) upon the death of any natural person who owned such bond through an IRA, Roth IRA or Keogh or H.R.
-10 Plan; provided that Israel may suspend or terminate the obligations to repurchase on death set forth in clauses (i) and (ii) above if, in the opinion of Israel, a material number of these persons shall have died as a result of war, epidemic, catastrophe of nature or other disaster; or (iii) upon the termination of any employee benefit plan which owned such bond; unless, in the case of an IRA, Roth IRA or a Keogh or H.R.
+The bonds are subject to repurchase by Israel at the option of the owner, under the following circumstances: (i) upon the death of any natural person who was the original registered owner of the bond ("Original Owner")

+or, in the event there is more than one Original Owner, upon the death of the last surviving Original Owner; (ii) upon the death of the Original Owner or, in the event there is more than one Original Owner, upon the death of the last surviving Original Owner, where such Original Owner(s) contributed the bond to a trust of which the Original Owner(s) is (are) the sole beneficiary(ies); provided that the obligation of Israel to repurchase upon death set forth in clauses (i) and (ii) above shall cease and terminate and shall not apply when the bond is owned by a transferee or assignee; (iii) upon the death of any natural person who owned such bond through an IRA, Roth IRA or Keogh or H.R.
+10 Plan; provided that Israel may suspend or terminate the obligations to repurchase on death set forth in clauses (i), (ii) and (iii) above if, in the opinion of Israel, a material number of these persons shall have died as a result of war, epidemic, catastrophe of nature or other disaster; or (iv) upon the termination of any employee benefit plan which owned such bond; unless, in the case of an IRA, Roth IRA or a Keogh or H.R.
 10 Plan, the beneficiary or administrator of such plan advises Israel or DCI that it intends to transfer such plan to another plan in a "rollover" transaction, as such term is defined in Section 402 of the Internal Revenue Code of 1986, within the time limit prescribed for such "rollover".
-Israel will repurchase the bonds at the option of the owner, in connection with the events set forth in clauses (i)-(iii) above, not more than one hundred and twenty (120) days (or such other number of days as may be stated in the terms of the bond or in the applicable prospectus supplement) after delivery by the owner to the fiscal agent of a written demand and other necessary legal documents required by Israel or the fiscal agent.
+Israel will repurchase the bonds at the option of the owner, in connection with the events set forth in clauses (i)-(iv) above, not more than sixty (60) days after delivery by the owner to the fiscal agent of a written demand and other necessary legal documents required by Israel or the fiscal agent.
 The owner will not be charged for any expenses other than stamp taxes or other government expenses in regards to any of the above repurchases.